ratzlord3125/torrent-to-google-drive-downloader/README.md

 - Make sure you select the **T4 GPU runtime** in Google Colab before starting.
 This allows a cumulative download size of approx. **384GiB per session**.

 👉 Even if you don’t understand code or output logs, just follow the instructions step by step and run each cell as guided in the notebook.

-⚠️ **Dev’s Note on multiple torrent downloads:**
-Currently, the code sets active downloads to `1` (sequential download).
-A future update will add **parallel downloading** and user preference settings.
-Until then, it is recommended to upload large torrents one by one.

 ---